 Normal linguistic texts first of all contain descriptions.
-Furthermore common language expressions contain prescriptive judgements, and thus value judgements and norms.
-In order to represent prescriptive judgements of a verbal database clearly, apart from the basic coding, evaluation coding is necessary.
-This requires that we arrange features, states, situations, actions, processes, which were evaluated positively or negatively by the respondents, in the form of lists.
+Furthermore, common language expressions contain prescriptive judgments, and thus value judgments and norms.
+In order to represent prescriptive judgments of a verbal database clearly, apart from the basic coding, evaluation coding is necessary.
+This requires that we arrange the features, states, situations, actions, processes, which were evaluated positively or negatively by the respondents, in the form of lists.

 In our example we will answer only the question: which real phenomena, attributes, states, situations, actions are expressed and how were they evaluated by the respondents?

-Here we show parts of lists of exclusive positive, predominantly positive, exclusive negative and predominantly negative evaluations contained in the verbal data of patients.
+Here we show parts of lists of exclusively positive, predominantly positive, exclusively negative and predominantly negative evaluations contained in the verbal data of patients.

-The sign "+" indicates positive evaluations of actual objects, attributes, states, situations; the sign "-" negative ones.
+The sign "+" indicates positive evaluations of actual objects, attributes, states, situations; the sign "-", negative ones.
 Neutral assessments are not displayed here.
 The indices on the right hand of the lists refer to the corresponding statements in the responses of patients.
-By click on any of them the corresponding original text appears.
-The relation between positive and negative evaluations shows that the topic "ethics in medicine" is judged as a serious problem actual situation
+By clicking on any of them, the corresponding original text appears.
+The proportion of positive and negative evaluations shows that the topic "ethics in medicine" is judged as a serious problem.